multi-coop/datami-documentation-content/texts/en/software/roadmap-poc.md

-# Roadmap

-Ours roadmaps boards are visible [here on the source code repository](https://gitlab.com/multi-coop/gitribute/-/boards/4084563).

-This project is currently under early developments, we are finishing our "POC" and the "MVP" is near...

----

 ## Proof Of Concept, or POC (april-july 2022)

 The first step of the project was to prove our ideas and hypothesis were technically working.